-Texas parole board recommends delaying Rodney Reed execution
+Texas appeals court blocks inmate Rodney Reed’s execution

-HOUSTON (AP) — The Texas Board of Pardons and Paroles on Friday recommended delaying the execution of inmate Rodney Reed, whose conviction is being questioned by new evidence that his supporters say raises serious doubts about his guilt.
+HOUSTON (AP) — Texas’ top appeals court on Friday halted the scheduled execution of inmate Rodney Reed, whose conviction is being questioned by new evidence that his supporters say raises serious doubt about his guilt.

+The stay of execution issued Friday afternoon by the Texas Court of Criminal Appeals came just hours after the Texas Board of Pardons and Paroles recommended delaying the lethal injection.

 The parole board unanimously recommended a 120-day reprieve for Reed.

-The board’s decision now goes to Gov. Greg Abbott.
-It's unclear if Abbott, a Republican, will accept or reject it or do nothing.
-The governor, who appoints the seven-member parole board, has been tight-lipped about the case.
+The board rejected Reed’s request to commute his sentence to life in prison.

 The 51-year-old Reed is set for lethal injection Wednesday evening for the 1996 killing of 19-year-old Stacey Stites.

+The board’s decision was to go next to Gov. Greg Abbott, who hadn’t said whether he would accept or reject it or do nothing.
+The stay likely makes Abbott’s decision moot until Reed’s appeals are exhausted.

+Bryce Benjet, an attorney with the Innocence Project, which is representing Reed, said the 120-day reprieve would be critical to properly consider “powerful new evidence of his innocence” and for possibly allowing DNA testing that could prove “who actually committed the crime.”

-Reed's efforts to stop his execution have received support from such celebrities as Beyoncé, Kim Kardashian and Oprah, Lawmakers from both parties, including Texas GOP Sen. Ted Cruz, have also asked that officials take a closer look at the evidence in the case.
+Reed's efforts to stop his execution have received support from such celebrities as Beyoncé, Kim Kardashian and Oprah.
+Lawmakers from both parties, including Texas GOP Sen. Ted Cruz, have also asked that officials take a closer look at the evidence in the case.

 Since Texas resumed executions in 1982, only three death row inmates have had their sentences commuted to life in prison within days of their scheduled executions.